|Oracle® Fusion Middleware Integration Guide for Oracle Identity Management

 telephone number in the directory entry.

 The directory integration profile for this example contains the attribute values as described in Table 9-1.
-A sample integration profile with these values populated and the corresponding mapping and configuration files are available in $ORACLE_HOME/ldap/odi/samples directory.
-You can create the profile by running the Directory Integration Assistant (
+A sample integration profile with these values populated and the corresponding mapping and configuration files are available in $ORACLE_HOME/ldap/odi/conf directory.
+You can create the profile by using Oracle Enterprise Manager Fusion Middleware Control or following the instructions described in "Creating Synchronization Profiles".

 Table 9-1 Directory Integration Profile for TESTDBIMPORT